banisterious/obsidian-oneirometrics/PROJECT_OVERVIEW.md

 - ⏳ **Markdown stripping in Content column:** Not yet fully stripping all markdown/image/file links; patch in progress.
 - ⏳ **Lost Segments metric:** Still shows 1–10 range; update to fixed integer in progress.
 - 🆕 **Planned:** Settings callout preview/copy feature and Metric Descriptions section added to roadmap.
+- 🆕 **Planned:** Performance optimizations and new feature requests added to roadmap.

 ---